turingschool/backend-curriculum-site/module3/lessons/oauth.md

 => <ActionController::Parameters {"code"=>"430c3d0bd82c664b9652", "controller"=>"sessions", "action"=>"create"} permitted: false>
 ```

-We can see that Github is giving us the code (Your code should be different).
+We can see that GitHub is giving us the code (Your code should be different).

 Let's use this code and send a POST request to Github.
-Remember that according to Github [docs](https://developer.github.com/v3/oauth/#2-github-redirects-back-to-your-site) we need to also include our `client_id` and the `client_secret`.
+Remember that according to [the GitHub docs](https://docs.github.com/en/developers/apps/authorizing-oauth-apps#redirect-urls) we need to also include our `client_id` and the `client_secret`.

 Let's also add a `binding.pry` to the end of our method so we can see what we are getting back